CreatorDev/creator-wifire-app/doc/BuildingTheWiFireApplication.md

 `Error: Project "creator_wifireapp" refers to file "bsp_config.h" which does not exist in the disk.
 The project failed to load.`
 `Error: Project "creator_wifireapp" refers to file "bsp_sys_init.c" which does not exist in the disk.
 The project failed to load.`
 The above errors may be ignored.

+Ensure that the ChipKIT WiFire EC device is selected:

 ![](../images/mplab_chipkit_ec_selected.png)